FernandoCavalcantii/Calculator-App/README.md

   - `git@github.com:FernandoCavalcantii/calculator-app.git`.

-  2. Enter in the folder you just cloned:
+  2. Enter in the folder you just cloned.

   - `cd calculator-app`